-Montréal-based BrainBox AI revealed this week it has raised $24 million CAD in Series A capital.
+Montréal-based BrainBox AI revealed this week it has raised $24 million USD in Series A capital.

 The funding was led by ABB, a multinational company focused on robotics and automation.
 It also saw participation from Esplanade Ventures and Desjardins Capital.

 BrainBox AI called the financing the “first close” of its Series A round, telling BetaKit it is working to raise a “top-up” in the next six to eight weeks from additional investors.
 The startup, which leverages artificial intelligence to lower energy consumption in buildings, claimed the $24 million closed on October 27.

 BrainBox is leveraging artificial intelligence to reduce the energy consumption of HVAC systems in commercial buildings.

 The startup is planning to raise the “top-up,” or extension, from new investors on the same terms and valuation as its recently raised round.
 A venture capitalist that spoke to BetaKit on background called it uncommon for a company to raise additional Series A capital so quickly after closing the round.
 They noted it can happen in some circumstances, such as a new investor wanting to join as the round is about to close, or an investor not being ready to close with the overall round, but still looking to take part.

 BrainBox AI told BetaKit, “this decision to announce the initial lump sum was made in tandem with our current investors.”

 The startup’s previous funding includes a $12 million CAD “pre-Series A round” in early 2020, which Esplanade Ventures and Desjardins Capital also took part in.
 BrainBox AI told BetaKit it added $8 million to that round in November 2020.
 Its total funding also includes around $8 million in seed capital, according to the company.